-In addition to enriching the chemical profile of numerous foods, considering its beneficial metabolic impact, it is often used in the food industry as an ingredient for food supplements, drinks and dietary foods designed to fight oxidative stress and its harmful consequences on tissues. organs and metabolism.
+In addition to enriching the chemical profile of numerous foods, considering its beneficial metabolic impact, it is often used in the food industry as an ingredient for food supplements, drinks and dietetic foods designed to fight oxidative stress and its harmful consequences on tissues, organs and metabolism.

 Does quercetin have any side effects?

-Orally, quercetin can cause headaches or tingling in the arms and legs.
-Other side effects can occur if you receive intravenous quercetin treatment.
+Orally, the quercetin it can cause headaches or tingling in the arms and legs.
+Other side effects can occur if you receive treatment with quercetin intravenously.
 Inordinately high doses can damage the kidneys.

-Better to avoid concomitant intake of quercetin and drugs (antibiotics, cyclosporine, warfarin or others that are processed by the liver), due to the risk of impaired metabolism and other side effects.
+Better to avoid concomitant intake of quercetin and medications (antibiotics, cyclosporine, warfarin or others that are processed by the liver), due to the risk of impaired metabolism and other side effects.

-The safety of using quercetin in dietary supplements during pregnancy and breastfeeding has not been established; therefore, in these circumstances it is not recommended to use it.
+The safety of using quercetin in food supplements during pregnancy and lactation has not been established; therefore, in these circumstances it is not recommended to use it.

-In conclusion, quercetin is an active ingredient potentially useful in the prevention of prostate cancer and in the reduction of symptoms of urinary disorders such as benign prostatic hypertrophy and prostatitis.
+In conclusion, the quercetin it is an active ingredient potentially useful in the prevention of prostate cancer and in the reduction of symptoms of urinary diseases such as benign prostatic hypertrophy and prostatitis.